JeremySpradlin/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

 Push MongoDB - it is flexible and can support fast iteration.
 Design your own database to save some key/value pairs for an application you'd like to work on or data you'd like to analyze, and build it out as much as you can!

+# Assignment Question:
+### How was working with MongoDB different from working with PostgreSQL?
+What was easier, and what was harder?

+The I think the biggest difference between the two is the use of SQL for PostgreSQL, allowing a user who has at least a minimal understanding of the language to quickly and easily view the contents of their database.
+This creates what feels like, to me, a sense of separation from the data when working with MongoDB, where the contents of the db seems to exist behind a layer of myster.

+The trade off for this is of course greater complexity when using PostgreSQL compared to MongoDB, who's more programtic interaction seems to make getting and sending data a lot smoother within our script.